 - Lack of momentum, feeling of stagnation

-- Everyone’s opinions are not solicited, in case this uncovers disagreement
+- Opinions not solicited, in case this uncovers disagreement

 - Time wasted protecting feelings

-- Decisions take too long; projects drag on
+- Decisions that take too long; projects that drag on

-- Problems fester because they get glossed over rather than resolved
+- Problems that fester because they get glossed over rather than resolved

-- Leader puts a stop to disagreements rather than digging into them
+- Leaders that put a stop to disagreements rather than digging into them

 Great teams embrace conflict